Joining Reception in September 2023

 Head of Early Years Foundation Stage (EYFS)

-Things have changed really quickly for St Philip's and all schools, nurseries and families due to the Coronavirus, but one thing is for sure: none of us know when we might be able to open again to parents and visitors.
-Once new primary school places are confirmed, families start thinking about the transition to big school.
+Once new primary school places are confirmed by the Local Authority, families start thinking about the transition to school.
 They have lots of questions - from practical ones about drop-off and pick-up, uniform and homework, to concerns about their child making friends or settling with their new teacher.

 Things parents can do to help

 Getting ready for transition at home might be a new challenge for families whose preschoolers would ordinarily be in childcare in the run-up to starting school.
 BBC Bitesize Starting Primary School has lots of resources to help you have fun together at the same time as supporting their learning and sense of independence.
-Why not try singing nursery rhymes together , playing numeracy game Bud's Number Garden , or downloading a free All About Me worksheet with guidance on how to use it ?
+Why not try singing nursery rhymes together or playing numeracy game Bud's Number Garden.

 One thing to remember is that pre-schoolers don’t need to do lots of what you might think of as schoolwork at home before they start.
 My Early Years team will always say that getting dressed and undressed and using the toilet independently are key skills which can be encouraged at home.
 The simple things can be really helpful, too: getting familiar with numbers, letters and sounds, singing nursery rhymes, and just doing things with your children like baking, getting out in the garden if you have one and simply chatting with them.
 Parents often underestimate the value of talking with their children, and that’s something that preschool children who are at home might get a lot more of.

 How to talk to your child about the change in plans